symfony/symfony-docs/reference/configuration/doctrine.rst

 If it wasn't possible to determine a configuration format for a bundle, the DoctrineBundle will check if there is an ``Entity`` folder in the bundle's root directory.
-If the folder exist, Doctrine will fall back to using an annotation driver.
+If the folder exist, Doctrine will fall back to using attributes.

 Default Value of Dir
 ....................

 If ``dir`` is not specified, then its default value depends on which configuration driver is being used.
-For drivers that rely on the PHP files (annotation, ``staticphp``) it will be ``[Bundle]/Entity``.
+For drivers that rely on the PHP files (attribute, ``staticphp``) it will be ``[Bundle]/Entity``.
 For drivers that are using configuration files (XML, YAML, ...) it will be ``[Bundle]/Resources/config/doctrine``.